 Moreover, increasing efforts by governmental and third-party payors in the United States and abroad to control healthcare costs may cause such organizations to limit both coverage and the level of reimbursement for new products approved and, as a result, they may not cover or provide adequate payment for our product candidates.
 While cost containment practices generally benefit biosimilars, severe cost containment practices may adversely affect our product sales.
-We expect to experience pricing pressures in connection with the sale of any of our product candidates due to the trend toward managed healthcare, the increasing influence of health maintenance organizations and additional legislative price discounting demands in exchange for market share could exceed our capacity to respond in kind and reduce market prices beyond our expectations.
-In addition, the RPS may compete effectively on price and limit our ability to accrue market share.
-Such practices may limit our and our collaboration partners' ability to increase market share and will also impact profitability.
+We expect to experience pricing pressures in connection with the sale of any of our product candidates due to the trend toward managed healthcare, the increasing influence of health maintenance organizations and additional legislative changes.